hmcts/em-native-pdf-annotator-app/README.md

 [![codecov](https://codecov.io/gh/hmcts/rpa-native-pdf-annotator-app/branch/master/graph/badge.svg)](https://codecov.io/gh/hmcts/rpa-native-pdf-annotator-app)

 Native PDF Annotator is a backend service that manages native annotations on PDF documents.
-In addition the Native PDF Annotator handles requests from the Media Viewer to markup sensitive content in a case document and subsequent requests to redact marked up content.
+In addition the Native PDF Annotator handles requests from the Media Viewer to markup sensitive content in a case document and subsequent requests to redact marked up content..

 ### Tech